Jhalana Leopard Safari

 Flora In Jhalana Leopard Reserve – narrow valleys of the Aravallis and sharp cliffs of hills dominate the landscape of Jhalana Leopard Reserve.
 The captivating natural surroundings of the forest of Jhalana and the tranquility here are extremely relaxing and a delight for the mind.
 The presence of such great wildlife in the urban region makes this land a different and unique site for nature enthusiasts.

 Jhalana is a dry deciduous forest.
-The forest remains dry most of the time of year as trees shed their leaves in the dry season and lush emerald during the monsoons.
+The forest remains dry most of the time of the year as trees shed their leaves in the dry season and lush emeralds during the monsoons.
 The Jhalana forest is dominated by plants like juliflora (Prosopis juliflora) and khejri (Prosopis cineraria).
 The rapidly growing juliflora was initially planted to provide firewood for local villagers.
 However, trees do not support the growth of other grasslands and trees.
 The slanting valleys have more Local flora variety such as dhak (Butea monosperma), salar (Boswellia serrata), dhonk (Anogeissus pendula), and kumta (Acacia senegal).

 Fauna In Jhalana Leopard Reserve – Obviously, the majestic Leopard is the prime and most covered mammal of this Jhalana Leopard Reserve, which is also the top predator of the region and who comes first in the food chain of the Jhalana forest reserve.
-Although the Leopard is known to be a nocturnal, solitary, shy and rare sighted predator with a master of stealth hunting skills, but Leopards of the Jhalana National Park are diurnal in nature like tigers in Ranthambore and Sariska, due to which they are easily visible in the daytime making it one of the most visited reserve forests by Leopard lovers.
+Although the Leopard is known to be a nocturnal, solitary, shy, and rare-sighted predator with a master of stealth hunting skills, Leopards of the Jhalana National Park are diurnal in nature like tigers in Ranthambore and Sariska, due to which they are easily visible in the daytime making it one of the most visited reserve forests by Leopard lovers.

 Apart from the Leopard, other big cats of the Jhalana Leopard Park are Leopard, Indian civets, desert cats, and jungle cats.
-This forest also provides food and shelter to other animals like Striped Hyena, desert foxes, jackals, porcupines, jungle rats, monitor lizards, mongooses, Sambar deer, spotted deer (chital), Blue Bull (Nilgai) and a variety of snakes.
+This forest also provides food and shelter to other animals like Striped Hyena, desert foxes, jackals, porcupines, jungle rats, monitor lizards, mongooses, Sambar deer, spotted deer (chital), Blue Bull (Nilgai), and a variety of snakes.

 A lot of rare bird species are found in Jhalana Leopard Reserve which makes this place a paradise for bird watching.
 Birds like the Indian Pitta, Dusky Eagle, Owl, Spotted Owlet, etc. can be seen in Jhalana National Park.

-BEST TIME TO VISIT JHALANA LEOPARD RESERVE:
+BEST TIME TO VISIT JHALANA SAFARI :

 The Jhalana Leopard Reserve (The 1st Leopard reserve in India) is open for the safari tours for the visitors for all 12 months even in the monsoon season from 1st January to 31st December every year, according to the entry timings of that particular season.
 In Monsoon season most of the protected reserves in the country are closed, but here’s something to compensate for that.